 9. Triangle Palm Tree

-Also called as Dypsis decaryi, the triangle palm tree is indigenous to the Mediterranean rainforest.
+Also called as dypsis decaryi, the triangle palm tree is indigenous to the Mediterranean rainforest.
 In these areas, it is quite common to grow these trees up to the height of 15 meters.
-Plant growers situated in North and South California, prefer to grow triangle palm trees as they thrive better in these areas.
+Plant growers situated in North and South California prefer to grow triangle palm trees as they thrive better in these regions.

 Palm trees come with innumerable uses as they provide food (date, nuts, and coconuts) and shelter, their trunks can be used for making wooden pieces, and they act as excellent landscapes.
 If you want to make the most of these (and more!) advantages, then have a look at these types of palm trees to decide which one of them will be ideal for you.